robbert-vdh/yabridge/README.md

 ### Plugin groups

-Some plugins have the ability to communicate with other instances of that same plugin or with other plugins made by the same manufacturer.
+Some plugins have the ability to communicate with other instances of that same plugin or even with other plugins made by the same manufacturer.
 This is often used in mixing plugins to allow different tracks to reference each other without having to route audio between them.
 Examples of plugins that do this are FabFilter Pro-Q 3, MMultiAnalyzer and the iZotope mixing plugins.
-For this to work, all instances of a particular plugin will have to be hosted in the same process.
+In order for this to work, all instances of a particular plugin will have to be hosted in the same process.

-Yabridge has the concept of _plugin groups_, which are user defined groups of plugins that will all be hosted in a single process.
-Plugins groups can be configured by creating a `yabridge.toml` file in either the same directory as the symlink of or copy to `libyabridge.so` or in any directories above it.
-This file contains case sensitive [glob](https://www.man7.org/linux/man-pages/man7/glob.7.html) patterns that are used to match the paths of `*.so` files relative to that `yabridge.toml` file.
+Yabridge has the concept of _plugin groups_, which are user defined groups of plugins that will all be hosted inside of a single process.
+Plugins groups can be configured for a plugin by creating a `yabridge.toml` file in either the same directory as the symlink of or copy to `libyabridge.so` or in any directories above it.
+This file contains case sensitive [glob](https://www.man7.org/linux/man-pages/man7/glob.7.html) patterns that are used to match the paths of `.so` files relative to that `yabridge.toml` file.
 These patterns can also match an entire directory.
-For simplicity's sake only the first `yabridge.toml` file found and only the first glob pattern matched within that file are considered.
+For simplicity's sake, only the first `yabridge.toml` file found and only the first glob pattern matched within that file will be considered.
 An example `yabridge.toml` file looks like
 this:

 ```toml